belgattitude/soluble-japha/README.md

 - Write Java from PHP (with a little extra php-style ;)
 - Compatible with [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server implementation.
 - Efficient, no startup effort, native communication with the JVM ([JSR-223](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform) spec).
-- Java objects, methods calls... are proxied to the server through a fast XML-based network protocol.
+- Java objects, methods calls... are proxied and executed on the JVM.

 > For user of previous versions, **soluble-japha** client replaces the original/legacy [PHPJavaBridge](http://php-java-bridge.sourceforge.net/pjb/)
 > `Java.inc` implementation and has been completely refactored to fit modern practices